juftin/camply/README.md

  notification to book your spot!

- visit the camply documentation at https://github.com/juftin/camply
+ visit the camply documentation at https://juftin.com/camply

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
 │                                                                                        │
 │  --version                      Show the version and exit.                             │ │  --debug/--no-debug             Enable extra debugging output                          │
-│  --provider                 Camping Search Provider.
-Defaults to 'RecreationDotGov'    │ │  --help                     Show this message and exit.                                │ │                                                                                        │
+│  --provider              TEXT   Camping Search Provider.
+Defaults to                   │ │                                 'RecreationDotGov'                                     │
+│  --help                         Show this message and exit.                            │ │                                                                                        │
 ╰────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────╮
 │                                                                                        │
 │  campgrounds        Search for Campgrounds (inside of Recreation Areas) and list them  │ │  campsites          Find Available Campsites with Custom Search Criteria               │ │  configure          Set up camply configuration file with an interactive console       │ │  equipment-types    Get a list of supported equipment                                  │ │  providers          List the different camply providers                                │ │  recreation-areas   Search for Recreation Areas and list them                          │ │                                                                                        │ ╰────────────────────────────────────────────────────────────────────────────────────────╯

 ```

 ## Contributing